 - The resource was estimated within distinct zones of elevated uranium concentration occurring within the host sediments.
 Vanadium is associated with uranium and is estimated within the same zones.
 There is no indication that Vanadium occurs outside of the elevated uranium zones in the Ivana deposit area in sufficient concentrations to justify developing estimation domains focused on Vanadium.

 The mineral resource estimate in Table 1 has been prepared by Bruce M. Davis, FAusIMM, BD Resource Consulting, Inc., and Susan Lomas, P.Geo., Lions Gate Geological Consulting Inc. who are both independent Qualified Persons as set forth by National Instrument 43-101 (“NI 43-101”).
 The overall effective date of this resource estimate is February 28, 2018.
 For additional details on the resource estimate and methodology please refer to the original news release dated March 5, 2018.
-A NI 43-101 Technical Report supporting disclosure of this mineral resource and containing additional details will be filed by Blue Sky on SEDAR within 45 days of the press release.
+A NI 43-101 Technical Report was filed on SEDAR date April 18th,

 Location and Access